Joseph Wall

 Recent Work

-• Faculty partner on student-led (Sophia Guiter) applied research with NASA and the European Space Agency, analyzing how microgravity, vibration, sensory stimuli, and environmental design affect human productivity and mission value.
+• Faculty partner on student-led applied research connected to NASA and the European Space Agency, examining intelligent information systems, lifecycle cost and value modeling, and how environmental conditions affect human productivity and mission design.

-• Active collaborator with industry partners on applied valuation frameworks for AI systems, transparency portfolios, and human–machine decision models.
+• Active collaborator with industry partners on valuation frameworks for AI systems, transparency portfolios, and human-machine decision models

-• Developer of large-scale, transparent AI-pedagogy models used in Financial Statement Analysis and applied AI courses.
+• Developer of transparent AI pedagogy models used in Financial Statement Analysis and applied AI courses

 Personal Interests